 For more information, including the data export billing timeline, see Azure Monitor pricing.

 The data export destination must be available before you create export rules in your workspace.
 Destinations don't have to be in the same subscription as your workspace.
 When you use Azure Lighthouse, it's also possible to send data to destinations in another Azure Active Directory tenant.

-Don't use an existing storage account that has other non-monitoring data to better control access to the data and prevent reaching storage ingress rate limit, failures, and latency.
+Avoid using existing Storage Account that has other non-monitoring data, to better control access to the data, prevent reaching storage ingress rate limit failures, and latency.

-The storage account must be StorageV1 or later and in the same region as your workspace.
-If you need to replicate your data to other storage accounts in other regions, you can use any of the Azure Storage redundancy options, including GRS and GZRS.
+The Storage Account can't be Premium, must be StorageV1 or later, and located in the same region as your workspace.
+If you need to replicate your data to other Storage Accounts in other regions, you can use any of the Azure Storage redundancy options, including GRS and GZRS.

-Don't use an existing event hub that has non-monitoring data to prevent reaching the Event Hubs namespace ingress rate limit, failures, and latency.
+Avoid using existing Event Hub that has non-monitoring data to prevent reaching the Event Hubs namespace ingress rate limit failures, and latency.

 Query exported data

 Exporting data from workspaces to Storage Accounts help satisfy various scenarios mentioned in overview, and can be consumed by tools that can read blobs from Storage Accounts.
 The following methods let you query data using Log Analytics query language, which is the same for Azure Data Explorer.